CorbeauBlanc/NanoPlayer/README.md

 ## Known issues

-  If the process is killed (by hitting Ctrl + c for example) it does not delete its temporary file and so it will consider that an instance is always running.
-Solution : restart your session or (more practical) delete /tmp/nanoplayer.
+  If the process is killed (by hitting Ctrl + c or with the kill command for example) the program does not delete its temporary file and so it will always consider that an instance is already running.
+Solution : restart your session or just delete /tmp/nanoplayer.